pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/your-first-customization.md

 ## Sourcing Data From WordPress

 Let's build a few queries together to use for some new pages.
-The index page will display the last 5 posts with a link to each post.
+The index page will display the last 5 posts.
 Each post page will display the post as well as any comments that belong to that post.

 There will be two queries, plus an additional query to use with Gatsby's `createPages` utility.